Teenager charged with Huddersfield town centre stabbing

 They found him and he was taken to hospital.
 His injuries are not thought to be life-threatening.

-A large area of Queen Street, from Queensgate, opposite the University of Huddersfield , was cordoned off while investigations got underway.
+A large area of Queen Street, from Queensgate, opposite the University of Huddersfield, was cordoned off while investigations got underway.

 Yesterday, (Fri) a spokesman for Tokyo stressed that the club was not involved in what happened.